SketchedDoughnut/miles-to-muppets/README.md

     - `pip install milesToMuppets`
     - `python3 -m pip install milesToMuppets`

-- next, import milesToMuppets (in this case, we rename it to muppet) <br>
+- next, import milesToMuppets (in this case, we rename it to muppet for ease of typing) <br>
 `import milesToMuppets as muppet` <br>

-- in the code, set up your class object, passing in your Spotify client id and client secret (which can be obtained from Spotify for Developers for free) <br>
+- in the code, set up your class object, passing in your Spotify client id and client secret (which can be obtained from [Spotify for Developers](https://developer.spotify.com/) for free) <br>
 `foo = muppet.MilesToMuppets(client_id = client_id, client_secret = client_secret)` <br>

     - When initializing the class, if you want it to print its session data, initialize the class as so. <br>